Does your baby grunt especially loudly during bowel movements? Do they sometimes cry when trying to pass stool?

 (Who would have thought your baby’s body would actually have to learn to poop correctly?)

 It’s important to remember that you’re your child’s advocate.
-If you feel there’s something more going on, whether it be constipation, acid reflux, or a serious respiratory issue, don’t hesitate to contact your doctor and get your baby looked at.
+If you feel there’s something more going on, whether it be constipation, acid reflux, infections, heart failure, or a serious respiratory issue, don’t hesitate to contact your doctor and get your baby looked at.
 Trust your gut!
 (No pun intended.)